estei/vatCalc/presentation-notes.md

 ### Add to travis ci ( not working )

- Haven't gotten it working but that is more of a dotnet core problem than a xunit.net problem. configuration is in the `.travis.yml`
+Haven't gotten it working but that is more of a dotnet core problem than a xunit.net problem.

+Not working configuration is in the `.travis.yml`

 ## Conclusions